Engraining Continuous Process Improvement in Healthcare Into Culture

-Anyone in the health care industry knows–regulations are always in a state of flux.
+Anyone in the healthcare industry knows–regulations are always in a state of flux.
 Health care professionals understand all too well how these regulatory changes impact their operations.
 They also realize that challenges trickle down to all department team members.
-This is why it’s vital to continually monitor every department.
-It is a conclusive way to assess areas of weakness and make the appropriate process improvements in order to remain in (or achieve) compliance while simultaneously optimizing department performance.
+This is why it’s vital to continually monitor every department for opportunities in process involvement.
+Process Improvement is a conclusive way to assess areas of weakness and take the appropriate steps in order to remain in (or achieve) compliance while simultaneously optimizing department performance.

 There are several methodologies out there to aid you in your approach to process improvements.
 Some well-known aids are Six Sigma, Lean Management, Lean Six Sigma, Agile Management, Kaizen, and Total Quality Management, but there are others.
 Many of these methodologies have similar sigma process approaches and goals, so choose the one that best fits your needs and stick with it.